nirajpandkar/thought-of-the-day/README.md

 To do:

-1. Get basic functionality working properly
+1. random() should take category of thought as a parameter

-2. Find an appropriate quotes json api
+2. Find a way to build an internal thoughts json

-3. Add continuous integration
+3. Add code coverage

-4. Add code coverage
+4. Add more relevant tests